fusion-com-au/sublime-csscomb/README.md

 You need Node.js to make this plugin work.

-### Caveats
+### Node Path

-If node has been installed with NVM you need to make a symlink to node in `/usr/local/bin`.
-Using OS X, the binary path would typically be `/Users/[your name]/.nvm/[node version]/bin/node`.
+If node has been installed with NVM you need to point CSScomb at one of your installed node versions binary folder, the path would typically be `~/[your name]/.nvm/[node version]/bin/`.

 ## Plugin usage